15-year old nabbed for attempted rape of 21-year old student at Kondotty: Police | Entertainment

 Malappuram SP Sujith Das, speaking to the media after apprehending the class 10 student, said that the boy has no criminal antecedents and according to the victim had never troubled her before.

-When the boy fled the scene of the crime, after the victim escaped his clutches, and reached home with his clothes dirty and scratches on his arms and lips, he told his family that he was chased by a dog and had fallen, the officer said.
+When the boy fled the scene of the crime, after the victim escaped his clutches, and reached home with his clothes dirty and scratches on his arms and lips, he told his family that he was chased by a dog and had fallen down, the officer said.

 However, when the police reached his home and questioned him, he confessed that he received the injuries while assaulting the 21-year old woman, the officer said.